 Make sure the hutch is weather proof.
 Damp is worse for guinea pigs’ health than cold (Kaiser et al., 2010).
 Take a careful look at the hutch and reject it if it is made of thin plywood or not properly put together.
 You must supply places to retreat to in a run, like tunnels (builders merchants might supply some) or on fine days thick cardboard tubes or boxes with access holes for indoor runs.
 In hot weather, the run must be almost fully shaded.
 Guinea pigs can sometimes learn to use a cat flap if it is a light-weight flap.

 Wood shavings or sawdust should never be used as floor litter even if they were traditional in the past.
 They are dusty and leave the animal prone to health problems.
 Put a layer of newspaper at the bottom of the hutch.
-Bedding on top of the newspaper should be paper bedding or hay (McBride 2011) or Megazorb (used by Wheek and Squeak rescue), or Carefresh or Aubiose litter with some hay to tunnel in.
+Bedding on top of the newspaper should be deep paper bedding or deep hay (McBride 2011) or Megazorb (used by Wheek and Squeak rescue), or Carefresh or Aubiose litter with some hay to tunnel in.
 You need a thicker layer of bedding in an outdoor hutch than in an indoor one.
 Never buy small pet fluffy bedding, even if it is sold in pet shops, in case they eat it, and it blocks their gut.
-Straw, which is sometimes suggested, can cause eye injuries.

 Guinea pigs can be litter trained for urine.
 Shallow kitten litter trays, shallow rabbit litter trays or any shallow plastic container will do.
 Place some soiled litter in the tray and put the tray where the guinea pigs are already urinating.
 This won’t work for all guinea pigs but some do learn to use it.

 Outdoor guinea pigs need a warm cosy bed area.
-On top of a layer of newspaper, add your choice of litter, and then put a generous amount of hay for them to tunnel into and keep warm.
+On top of a layer of newspaper, add your choice of litter, and then put a generous amount of dry good quality hay for them to tunnel into and keep warm.

 The hutch or cage must be inspected daily and spot cleaned every day.
 This is particularly important in hot weather, when flies may lay their eggs on dirty bedding resulting in fly strike for the guinea pigs.
 In cold weather damp bedding and litter should be replaced by dry daily.
 Guinea pigs can be messy with food and water and damp bedding is bad for them.
 Make sure the water bottle stays clean – they tend to block it with food.
 Rinse it out and change the water every day.